danieldiamond/gitlab-analytics/README.md

 * Should we required Marketo/Zuora data to be in SFDC, or pull from these platforms directly?
   * Pulling only from SFDC would generalize the process if customers used other tools, but then require that the integration and data is written back to SFDC

+## Metrics

+These are the metrics we plan to track from the sales and marketing data, per campaign:

+* Cost per lead = dollar spend / number of attributed leads
+* Median conversion time (from touch to IACV)
+* IACV at median conversion time (at for example 90 days after touch)
+* Estimated IACV = 2 *  IACV at median conversion time
+* CAC = cost per lead * conversion from lead to IACV
+* LTV = IACV * margin * average retention time
+* ROI = LTV / CAC
+* Need to drill down per time period, and per lead/organization.
+* Also need collateral and usage.

 ## User Experience